-Hi, I’m Callum, a 19-year-old indie programmer.
+Hi, I’m Hayley, a 19-year-old indie programmer.
 I’m a keen and hardworking person who can learn quickly and adapt efficiently.
 I have worked on a variety of small projects from 2D platformers for PC, to virtual reality experiences.
 Research is the key to programming; if you don’t understand it, go out and learn it.

 I started my studies at Priestley College in September 2017 and this came to an end in June 2019.
 The course I completed was an AQA Technical Level in Entertainment Technology: Video Games Art and Design Production in which I attained the grade of DMM (112 UCAS Points).